-Marijuana is a frequently debated subject, with recent votes legalizing recreational marijuana in Alaska and Oregon, and discussions about the growing popularity of Cannabis-infused pet products like Canna-Pet and Canna Companion.
+Marijuana is a frequently debated subject, with recent votes legalizing recreational marijuana in Alaska and Oregon, and discussions about the growing popularity of Cannabis-infused pet products.
 For almost every human marketplace there is a pet equivalence – including the marijuana market.
 As it becomes more of a household topic, many pet owners may be asking, what does this mean for my pet?

-With April 20 around the corner (aka “420”), we looked into our database to find how marijuana—intended either for people or for pets—is impacting cats and dogs.
+With April 20 around the corner (aka “420”), we looked into our database to find how marijuana is impacting cats and dogs.
 In this case, we found that cats aren’t particularly interested in marijuana.
 Dogs, on the other hand, have rolled in it, ingested it, and are much more likely to grab some special brownies off the countertop.

 From claims just under $100, like a mixed breed dog who was given fluids and nausea medication, to claims over $6,000 for a Shetland Sheepdog who ate a tray of “weed brownies” and needed to be hospitalized for seven days, Trupanion has seen marijuana ingestion for dogs of all shapes and sizes.
 The average marijuana toxicity claim costs about $525 on average to treat.

 Trupanion’s on-staff veterinarian, Dr. Denise Petryk, debunks some common myths about marijuana and pets to shed some light on the subject below:

 Do dogs get high?
 Can my dog get a secondhand high?